hypervel/hypervel.org/docs/docs/notifications.md

 ### Prerequisites

-Sending SMS notifications in Laravel Hyperf is powered by [Vonage](https://www.vonage.com/) (formerly known as Nexmo).
+Sending SMS notifications in Hypervel is powered by [Vonage](https://www.vonage.com/) (formerly known as Nexmo).
 Before you can send notifications via Vonage, you need to install the `laravel/vonage-notification-channel` and `guzzlehttp/guzzle` packages:

 ```shell:no-line-numbers
 composer require laravel/vonage-notification-channel guzzlehttp/guzzle